 - Meriem, the wife of Korak the Killer, The Son of Tarzan (1915) literally fits this archetype.
 The daughter of a French general and a "princess in her own right", young Meriem was kidnapped by Arabs, and rescued by Korak.
 The two then spent their teen years together in the jungle before being found by Tarzan.

 - Jasmine from Deltora Quest.
-A variation is that she only appeared to Lief and Barda to steal their stuff, but eventually came back and save them before they're eaten by the Wen.
+A variation is that she only appeared to Lief and Barda to steal their stuff, but eventually came back and saved them before they could be eaten by the Wen.
 She also appears in the anime adaptation.
 Frequently paired with Lief in fanfiction, and the anime has a few hints of it as well, though you have to look for it to see them.

 - Although by the end of the second series, it's clear that it's officially canon.

 - Downplayed in The Lost Years of Merlin with Rhia(nnon)—she was raised in the woods and wears Garden Garments, but she speaks fine and all that, since she was raised by a Plant Person and her house is a sapient tree.
 Also, she's Merlin's twin sister.